|Club||Mr. Paul Silverfirstname.lastname@example.org||Marlins of Raleigh||Raleigh||NC|

 All-Academic Honors, Freshman Year, Garner Magnet High School (2014-2015) ///

-I am attending Garner Magnet High School in Garner, NC where I participate on the high school swim team and hold a 4.3125 weighted G.P.A.
-I play piano and I am still working toward Eagle Scout as of Winter 2017.
+I am attending Garner Magnet High School in Garner, NC where I participate on the high school swim team and hold a 4.45 weighted G.P.A.
+(3.8 unweighted, with 4 AP classes this year).
+I also participate in a couple of other clubs like SAALT and Beta Club.
+I play piano and I am still working toward Eagle Scout as of Spring 2017 (I just mapped out and planned my Eagle Scout project with an emergency rescue facility in Garner, NC in March).
 I really want to swim in college for a strong team because my ultimate swimming dream is to be on the U.S. Olympic team in 2020 or 2024 (or both).
 I am also in a summer swim league and I swim year round for Marlins of Raleigh in Raleigh, North Carolina (switched from RSA Wahoos).

 I've been swimming in summer league for 7 years, but I wanted to get a lot better and focus on swimming since I like it so much.
-So, I started swimming in a year round program at Triangle Aquatic Center after being evaluated by Coach Raz Cuparencu (with the TAC Titans S3's) in April 2015, then a friend convinced me to switch to RSA beginning August 2015.
-Since RSA was crowded at the top and I was only getting 1 hour of pool time per day, after a year I decided to switch to MOR where I can get 2-1/2 hours a day in the senior group with Coach Jonathan Watson.
-I swim there with my younger brother who is three years younger.
+So in 2015, I started swimming in a year round program at Triangle Aquatic Center after being evaluated by Coach Raz Cuparencu (with the TAC Titans S3's) in April 2015, then a friend from NC State convinced me at summer swim league to switch to RSA beginning August 2015.
+Since RSA was crowded at the top and I was only getting 1 hour of pool time per day, after a year there I decided to switch to Marlins of Raleigh where I can get 2-1/2 hours a day in the senior group with Coach Jonathan Watson.
+I swim there with my younger brother who is three years younger (we're in the same group).

-I hope to get a LOT faster and stronger, especially once I start to learn how to use my core muscles better from taekwando and make use of my legs a lot more in all of my strokes.
+I hope to get a LOT faster and stronger, especially once I start to learn how to use my core muscles better from taekwando and make use of my legs a lot more in all of my strokes (especially in breast stroke where I just learned this year I was kicking wrong all these years -- way too far out toward the lane lines).
 I really, really want to be a lot better and correct some mechanical flaws in some places (like my drag in butterfly and breast and on turns -- a lot of that showed up in videos when I got tutored at the local YMCA and at NC State's summer swim camp with Coach Braden Holloway).

-My academic goals for this year are to maintain or raise my GPA a little and score in the top 5% on both the ACT and SAT.
+My academic goals for this year are to maintain or raise my GPA a little and score in the top 5% on both the ACT and SAT in one of the sittings in 2017.
 My swimming goals for the end of 2017 are to qualify for eastern North Carolina regionals in every event I enter at high school and to make the North Carolina State high school championship meet in at least 3 events in February 2018, winning at least one of them.

 There are two reasons, really.
 One is because I don't want to have only classes be my whole college life.
 I think that might be pretty boring.
 I know I'm going to need something else to take up some of my time and to be an outlet for my mind.
 Also, I hope to get swimming scholarship offers to help with paying for school, too.
 I think I should be able to get some academic scholarships, but all the financial help possible is definitely welcome, especially if I end up going out of state.